mk-fg/tinydns-dynamic-dns-updater/README.md

    redundant data (and as often), as required by tolerance for stale data and network reliability.

- * It makes sense (and is safe) to send any number of UDP update packets, server-side old ones and non-changes are ignored.
+ * It makes sense (and is safe) to send any number of UDP update packets, old ones and non-changes are ignored server-side, as well as any otherwise invalid packets in general.

+ * Since address is determined from UDP packet source, it matter whether it gets sent over IPv4 or IPv6, and whether there's any SNAT translation in-between.

+ * If hostname is passed anywhere instead of address, it is resolved by getaddrinfo(2), and if there are several different results, error is raised to prevent ambiguity, esp. wrt IPv4/IPv6 resolution (see also `/etc/gai.conf`).

  * Signatures are used as a simple means of client id and authentication.